Ask us About Our 0% for 48 months Financing Option for Your Roofing, Siding, or Deck Project.

 The contractor needs the total square footage of your exterior to begin computing your price.
 Both labor and materials rely on this measurement.
 Often you can find the price per square foot for vinyl siding online.
 However, the design of your home will greatly affect your cost.
 A home with lots of corners, turrets, or dormers, will require more labor.
 Additionally, a two-story home is more expensive to side than a single story.

 Is there any existing damage to your current siding that the contractor needs to repair?
 After removing your old siding, you may also need to repair the underneath sheathing.
 Without removing your old siding first, your contractor has no way of knowing the extent of your damage.

 Then there’s the cost of the siding material.
 Vinyl is available in different thicknesses, profiles, and textures.
 You can purchase siding ranging from .038 mm to .055 mm in thickness.
 The thicker is the more expensive premium-grade siding.
 Additionally, insulated vinyl siding costs more than non-insulated.

 Each profile has a different price structure too.
 Generally, clapboard and lap are at the lower end of the spectrum.
 While shingle and shake are at the higher end.
 Also, textured siding has a higher price tag than smooth siding.

-Trying to figure out the cost of your new siding can be complicated.
+Trying to determine the cost of your new siding can be complicated.
 Instead, call the vinyl siding installer near me who gives free estimates, Xterior.
 We’ll take a look at your home and take measurements.
 Then we’ll take the time to explain the process and help you determine your best option.